KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CustomText by dathbe](https://github.com/dathbe/MMM-CustomText)

-1. `package.json` issue: license should be a valid SPDX license expression
-2. Issue: The license in the package.json (mit) doesn't match the license file (MIT).
-3. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CyanideHappiness by werthdavid](https://github.com/werthdavid/MMM-CyanideHappiness)